zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **MV**: No, but that's the key point.
 That was always the case and is not now the case.
 There is a concept of objectivity that includes selective attention.
 And the concept of objectivity which includes selective attention but also includes making comparisons is what was thrown out and explicitly, objectively thrown out.
 Not hypothetical.
 This is not a speculative question.
 This is an extremely well-documented claim. _[inaudible]_ The thing is, no amount of documentation could make this claim as credible as a conversation with you does.
 Everybody who is a believer in objectivity understands that objectivity is objectivity between perspectives.
 Everybody has always believed this.
 There has never been any uncertainty in anyone's mind.
 It is intrinsic to the idea.
 This is just a strawman that people who oppose objectivity invoke as if the people who didn't oppose objectivity were idiots.

-_[The coffeeshop's back area is closing earlier than we expected; participants have gotten up to find a new location.]_
+_[The coffeeshop's back area is closing earlier than expected; participants have gotten up to find a new location.]_

 **CM**: You have made your point.
 Tell me again, how does this relate to your thinking?